|

 indefinite incarceration on Dessaline's land.

-to Haiti's head.
-A gun held by the coup d'etat governments of the
+gun to Haiti's head.
+A gun held by the coup d'etat governments

 cover.
 There is no justice in Haiti.
 For Haitians cannot forget